Estimated reading time: 5 minutes

 What’s remarkable was that Irving Penn undertook years of experiments to determine how to calibrate the making of the enlarged negatives and chemical formulae needed to obtain the results he needed.
 In a throwback to traditional printing methods, this is all largely done by hand.

-You can see my own palladium prints on this site and see what’s for sale.
+You can see a small sample of my own platinum prints on this site.

 - Walker Evans, American Photographs, The Museum of Modern Art, 1988, https://www.moma.org/calendar/exhibitions/1360

 - Irving Penn, Plumber, New York, 1951, Christies, https://www.christies.com/lotfinder/Lot/irving-penn-1917-2009-plumber-new-york-5544775-details.aspx

 - Irving Penn, Notebook, The Art Institute of Chicago, pages 1-29, http://digital-libraries.saic.edu/cdm/ref/collection/mqc/id/14960